6 Ways to Save This Holiday Season

 “That way, when it’s time to buy gifts we know how much we can afford to spend,” she says, “and there’s no stress in January from trying to pay back credit card bills.”

 Shopping earlier in the year is another way to snag deals when you’re looking for ways to save money on family expenses.
 Memorial Day, the Fourth of July and Labor Day are all ripe times for sales.
-If you prefer shopping online, Amazon Prime Day, which is usually scheduled for the second week of July each year, is an opportunity to rack up savings on gifts during the summer.
+If you prefer shopping online, some websites have special sales in the summer which provide opportunities to rack up savings on gifts.

 If you plan to swipe a card for holiday shopping, be smart about it.
 You could use a cash back rewards debit card or credit card.
 You can then use your reward as a way to save money on family expenses in the new year.

 Remember to set a budget if you’re spending on credit so you don’t go overboard.
 Limit yourself to what you can afford to pay in full to avoid interest charges.

 Housing is likely to be your largest expense as a family, and there are several money-saving tips for families so you can trim these costs.

 You could install a programmable thermostat to keep your heating and cooling costs down.
 Set the thermostat to lower the temperature automatically when you’re out of the house or turn off the air conditioning when you don’t need it.
 For even bigger potential savings, refinancing your mortgage could lower your monthly payment.

 If you’re open to something more drastic, you could think about downsizing to a smaller home or rental—perhaps after one or more children have left for college—as a way to save money on family expenses.
 You could also consider using your home to generate income by renting out a room on a vacation rental website.
 If you’re considering this route, be sure to check your local housing laws to make sure it’s allowed.
 Many cities, counties and municipalities have restrictions on short-term rentals.